Anj Smith

 Anj Smith (born 1978) is a British artist.
 She was born in Kent and studied at the Slade School of Fine Art and at Goldsmiths College in London.
-Her paintings are often on a small scale and highly detailed.
+Her intricately rendered paintings explore issues surrounding gender, ecology, anxiety, and eroticism.

+Smith has exhibited at institutions around the world, including Museo Stefano Bardini, Florence, Italy; The New Art Gallery Walsall, UK; Mostyn, Llandudno, UK; Sara Hildén Art Museum, Tampere, Finland; Bluecoat, Liverpool, UK; Knoxville Museum of Art, Knoxville TN, and La Maison Rouge, Paris.

 In 2006, she was short-listed for the MaxMara Award for Women at the Whitechapel Art Gallery in London.
+Smith is represented by Hauser & Wirth gallery.